 SoCoBio DTP offers research placements to undergraduate students each summer between July and September.
 These are excellent for gaining experience in research and determining your aptitude for further research.
 Placements are funded and for a period of 6 weeks.

-Projects are available at all our DTP’s partners – University of Kent, University of Portsmouth, NIAB at East Malling, University of Southampton and the University of Sussex.
+We have awarded 5 studentships this summer, across University of Kent, University of Portsmouth, University of Southampton, and University of Sussex.

 Application process

-Important: read the SoCoBio UG Summer Studentship Programme application guidance before completing this application.
+Important: Please click this link to the SoCoBio UG Summer Studentship Programme application guidance and read before completing any application.

 Students are invited to select the locations where they would like to undertake the summer studentship on the application form.
 Once accepted to the programme and a DTP partner location, students will be sent a list of projects at their preferred location to choose from.